microsoft/DynamicTelemetry/docs/docs/Scenarios.Overview.Reliability.document.md

 the system often communicating in a bug fix and the addition of a unit test.

-The systems aren\'t bad in fact pretty good but a problem emerges when the complexity of this system gets very large perhaps it spans multiple machines multiple geographies multiple locations, perhaps the hardware architecture spends spans multiple devices some of which are in the
+The systems aren't bad in fact pretty good but a problem emerges when the complexity of this system gets very large perhaps it spans multiple machines multiple geographies multiple locations, perhaps the hardware architecture spends spans multiple devices some of which are in the